johnmaureen/chuug/VIDEO-EMBEDDING-GUIDE.md

 2. **Add poster images** for faster loading
 3. **Keep videos under 100MB** for direct file uploads
 4. **Test on mobile devices** to ensure responsive behavior
+5. **Use direct embed codes** for custom video players or special requirements

 ## Technical Notes